Albert0i/RU204/articleOnIndex.md

 ### II.
 Storage Model and Access Model

-Storage Model, in a restricted and confined sense, focuses on storage of user data stripping off all unrelated meta data.
-Storage Model directly maps to table space, segment, extend and blocks on disk.
-Storage strictly means disk storage and disk space not regarding any accompanying overhead on specific reading or writing operations.
+Storage Model, in a *restricted* and *confined* sense, focuses on storage of user data, stripping off all unrelated meta data.
+Storage Model directly maps to table space, segment, extend and blocks etc on disk.
+Storage here strictly means disk storage disregarding accompanying resource on reading and writing operations.

 ```
 -- Create a new database